AP source: Saints fined for violating rule on faking injury

 The Saints denied purposefully delaying the game in Tampa, describing medical attention Jordan sought before and afterward, and said they planned to appeal the fines.

-Jordan expressed his displeasure with the fine on Twitter: “Most expensive fine to date from the @NFL came in yesterday… added stressor for no reason.”
+Jordan expressed his displeasure with the fine on Twitter: ”Most expensive fine to date from the (at)NFL came in yesterday. added stressor for no reason.”

 Jordan’s agent, Doug Hendrickson, posted on Twitter that he plans to appeal.

-“We are appealing the idiotic fine by @NFL what a joke – @camjordan94 more details to follow… ,” Hendrickson wrote.
+”We are appealing the idiotic fine by (at)NFL what a joke – (at)camjordan94 more details to follow. ,” Hendrickson wrote.

 In a memo sent to teams on Dec.
 2 and obtained by the AP, the NFL said the league ”continues to emphasize the importance of upholding the integrity of the game and competitive fairness as our highest priority.
 We have observed multiple instances of clubs making a deliberate attempt to stop play unnecessarily this season.”